-One sign of our region's strong economy and overall economic resilience is our very low unemployment rate.
-Currently, the WFEDD region's average unemployment is three percent, which is consistent with the State of Utah and is lower than the national average of four percent.
+One sign of our region's strong economy and overall economic resilience is the WFEDD region's average unemployment of three percent, which is consistent with the State of Utah and is lower than the national average of four percent.
 While overall unemployment is low for the region these averages can sometimes disguise unseen economic distress or local differences across the region.
 For example, Weber County is notably lacking in job growth per year when compared to Davis County and its similar demographics.

-The employment versus population rate provides a measure to compare the number of residents to the number of available jobs.
-Across the region, the projected annual employment to population ratio is 1.4, meaning that there is projected to be one job available for every 1.4 people on average across our five-county region.
+The population versus employment rate provides a measure to compare the number of residents to the number of available jobs.
+Across the region there is projected to be one job available for every 1.4 people on average.
 However, this projected ratio is 2.6 in Morgan County and 3.0 in Tooele County, indicating a higher number of residential developments and fewer job opportunities per resident in the future.
 Salt Lake County's ratio is 1.2, indicating that it will remain a key job area providing nearly one new job for every new resident expected.
 Davis County's ratio is 1.9 and Weber County's ratio is 1.7, which much more closely align with the region and indicates a projected average mix of jobs and residents.
-Watching the employment versus population ratio over time will provide a metric to base whether or not each county provides additional or fewer job opportunities for new residents over time.
+Watching the population versus employment ratio over time will provide a metric to base whether or not each county provides additional or fewer job opportunities for new residents over time.